Everything Everywhere All at Once

 But, how do we know if we have implemented our abstract operation correctly?
 Since we want to over-approximate our operations, we know that computing in our abstract domain should newer under-approximate:

-This is of cause not easy to test for, instead we can use use our Galoi connection to see that, if only have to show the following:
+The above equation requires us to create huge sets of values.
+Instead we can use our Galoi connection to rewrite the equation to see that, we only have to show the following:

 Essentially, abstracting the result of an operation, should be smaller than abstracting and doing the operation in the abstract domain.